NautilusTrader

 When messages are published on the message bus, they are serialized and written to a stream if a backing for the message bus is configured and enabled.
 To prevent flooding the stream with data like high-frequency quotes, you may filter out certain types of messages from external publication.

-To enable this filtering mechanism, pass a list of type objects to the types_filter parameter in the message bus configuration, specifying which types of messages should be excluded from external publication.
+To enable this filtering mechanism, pass a list of payload type names to the types_filter parameter in the message bus configuration.
+Listed types are excluded from external publication.

 from nautilus_trader.config import MessageBusConfig